How to cook quinoa on the stove-top with all my tips & tricks to make it light and flavorful every single time!

 Toast the quinoa by stirring it frequently in the oil/seasoning mixture over medium heat for 1-2 minutes.

-Add 1 and 3/4 cup and then bring the quinoa to a boil.
-I also like to add some salt and pepper at this point (just a pinch of each if I’m using a stock and 1/4-1/2 teaspoon of each if I’m using water).
-As soon as the quinoa is boiling, cover the pot, and lower it to your lowest heat setting.
-Let cook for 15-20 minutes (depending on the actual heat of your stove).
+With the quinoa in a pot, add 1 and 3/4 cup of liquid and bring the quinoa to a boil.
+Add a bit of salt and pepper at this point to flavor (just a pinch of each if I’m using a stock and 1/4-1/2 teaspoon of each if I’m using water).
+As soon as the quinoa is boiling, cover the pot, and lower the stove to its lowest heat setting.
+Let cook for an additional 15-20 minutes.

 Step Five: Let Stand and Fluff with a Fork

 Remove the pot from the stove and, while keeping the lid on, let it stand off the heat for 5 minutes.

 Remove the lid, fluff with a fork, and enjoy!